jamielsharief/lightning/docs/orm.md

 - class: class for the Object Relational Mapper
 - foreignKey: the name of the foreign key in the other table
 - dependent: When set to true associated records will also be deleted
+- fields: An array of fields to select, if not provided it will use the Data Mapper default
+- conditions: An array of additional criteria to use. e.g. `['tenant_id' => TENANT_ID]`
+- order: A setting for order e.g. `status DESC`

 ## Has Many (one-to-many)